Comparison

 Architecture difference

 YDB-Qdrant stores collection metadata in qdr__collections, points in qdrant_all_points, and path lookups in qdrant_points_by_file.
-It keeps the operational surface close to YDB.
-Standalone Qdrant operates as a dedicated vector database with its own storage, indexing, and cluster controls.
+It keeps vectors and payloads close to YDB-backed application data.
+Standalone Qdrant operates as a dedicated vector database with its own storage, indexing, clustering, and operational controls.